 Dr. Carol Engler

-Dr. Carol Engler, associate professor of Educational Administration, joined the Ashland University faculty in 2002.
+Dr. Carol Engler, associate professor, joined the Ashland University faculty in 2002.
 She is a 30-year veteran of the Akron Ohio Public Schools where she served as a high school administrator, counselor and teacher.

 I work in...